About ASSMA · Public project information

 Target population

-Adolescents enrolled in educational centres
+Adolescents enrolled in schools.

 Expected sample